dragdowl1/claude_code_visuals/README.md

-# Claude Code: A Highly Agentic Coding Assistant - Course Materials & Links
+# Exploring Claude Code: A Highly Agentic Coding Assistant - Course Materials & Links

 This repository contains the resources and links of the short course "Claude Code: A highly Agentic Coding Assistant".